eiotsubmission/eX_IoT_API/README.md

-# eIoT_API
+# eX_IoT_API
-API for integration with the eIoT Platform
+API for integration with the eX-IoT Platform

 ## Authentication
-In order to use the eIoT API you must obtain a set of credentials from the eIoT development team.
+In order to use the eX-IoT API you must obtain a set of credentials from the eX-IoT development team.
 Currently the only way to do that is to contact us at <eiotsubmission@gmail.com>.
 API authentication credentials must be provided as part of the query string of your API request.

 Example: ```X.X.X.X:5000/api/scans?user=[USER]&pass=[PASS]```